Kosmokleaner/EnvHelper/README.md

-# EnvHelper
+# EnvHelper V 0.1

 by Martin Mittring
 MIT license

+* Side effect free
+* log state in unix environment
+* for Unix (tested with Windows Subsystem WSL Ubuntu) and Windows Powershell
-Side effect free, log state in unix environment, tested with Windows Subsystem Linux (WSL) In the script you cnas find comments on how to adjust the state that was printed e.g. adjust CUDA version
+* In the script you can find comments on how to adjust the state that was printed e.g. adjust CUDA version

 ## example printout (Windows WSL envhelper.sh):